sk8053/sat_3gpp_chan/README.md

-This repository includes the implementation of 3GPP channel modeling for satellite communication links.
+This repository includes the implementation of stochastic wireless channel modeling for satellite communication links.
 All the implementation follows [3GPP TR 38.821](https://portal.3gpp.org/desktopmodules/Specifications/SpecificationDetails.aspx?specificationId=3525).